ted-ncg/labs/call-remote-api.md

     ```

 1. Inject the CurrencyService into your web `@Controller` and use this service in the `@GetMapping` for the account view page.
-   Display both USD and GBP on the page, like this:
+   Update the HTML view page to display both USD and GBP on the page, like this:
    ```
    USD Balance: $10
    GBP Balance: £8